ulfkemmsies/Logseq_cockpit/pages/How to price space resources at cislunar locations.md

+public:: true
 tags:: article, blogpost, space, space economics, space logistics

 - {{renderer :toc_zunejyven}}{{renderer :toc_zunejyven}}
 	- # Introduction
 	  collapsed:: true
-		- The commercial space industry, which has flourished in this last decade due to rocket reusability, satellite miniaturization, and wider data analysis capabilities, is ==slowly== moving outward from Earth orbit to the greater cislunar space which envelops our home.
-A longstanding narrative is that of exploiting space resources to benefit our techno-industrial complex, ==eventually== perhaps even substituting resources from our own biosphere ==in order to== salvage it.
+		- The commercial space industry, which has flourished in this last decade due to rocket reusability, satellite miniaturization, and wider data analysis capabilities, is slowly moving outward from Earth orbit to the greater cislunar space which envelops our home.
+A longstanding narrative is that of exploiting space resources to benefit our techno-industrial complex, eventually perhaps even substituting resources from our own biosphere in order to salvage it.
 In cislunar space (and a bit beyond), lunar and Near Earth Object (NEO) resources are the easiest to reach and the probable first targets for exploration.
 This process can be greatly cheapened by transport infrastructure at key locations, and conversely, the harvested construction materials can cheapen the construction of such infrastructure. id:: 62b70571-473b-4596-ae8b-abc04ad95c86
-		- A possible metric for the progress of cislunar development is the price of goods at any given location: comparing goods coming from different sources (NEOs, Moon, Earth) shows how efficient the ==overall== system is for that specific trajectory and where more infrastructure ==is needed==. ==In order to== forecast these prices, orbital mechanics, vehicle parameters, and rocket equations must ==be taken== into account.
+		- A possible metric for the progress of cislunar development is the price of goods at any given location: comparing goods coming from different sources (NEOs, Moon, Earth) shows how efficient the overall system is for that specific trajectory and where more infrastructure is needed.
+In order to forecast these prices, orbital mechanics, vehicle parameters, and rocket equations must be taken into account.
 Unlike logistics on Earth, where shipping costs are a fraction of the final price paid, space transport is still so difficult and expensive that is remains the main cost driver. id:: 62b707ea-f09f-43a8-b1fc-4d705dd125d4
-		- This article is an attempt to create a framework, model, and software implementation to estimate how much space resources will cost at different orbital points of interest.
-It will ==be written== for both laypeople and industry members using expandable content for the underlying equation derivations and deeper detail.
-It will also ==accompany== a simple app that implements the theory. ==Many== assumptions are ==being made== herein, and since they will vary in their quality, this article is also an attempt to ==validate== them through the feedback it will generate from knowledgeable readers. id:: 62b70a4c-8a45-4be5-926a-7dce03ceb27d
+		- This article is the first step in an attempt to create a framework, model, and software implementation to estimate how much space resources will cost at different orbital points of interest.
+It will be written for both laypeople and industry members using expandable content for the underlying equation derivations and deeper detail.
+It will also accompany a simple app that implements the theory.
+Many assumptions are being made herein, and since they will vary in their quality, this article is also an attempt to validate them through the feedback it will generate from knowledgeable readers. id:: 62b70a4c-8a45-4be5-926a-7dce03ceb27d
 		- The main steps taken herein are as follows:
 			- Define all background information, equations and terms
-			- Define the main cost drivers and find an expression for price propagation across nodes
+			- Define the main cost drivers for idealized space cargo transport
-			- Introduce simplifications that mitigate the need for vehicle specifications
+			- Introduce simplifications (mass ratios) that mitigate the need for vehicle specifications
+			- Find an expression for price propagation between locations
 			- Discuss the implications of infrastructural network arrangements
-	- # Background information at various levels
+	- # Background information at various levels collapsed:: true
 		- ## Basic
 			- ### How rockets work
-				- The main paradigm for space propulsion is chemical rockets: a fuel reacts chemically, ==is energized== and accelerated, and propels the vehicle forward by flying out the back.
+				- The main paradigm for space propulsion is chemical rockets: a fuel reacts chemically, is energized and accelerated, and propels the vehicle forward by flying out the back.
 The main fuel we will be considering is Hydrolox, or liquid hydrogen LH$_{2}$ and liquid oxygen LOx.
-This is because Hydrolox can ==be produced== by electrolyzing (separating the hydrogen and oxygen) water, which exists in ==abundance== on the Moon, making it the probable fuel used for cislunar transport systems. id:: 62b70df0-7080-4a82-be68-b1fca31354f5
+This is because Hydrolox can be produced by electrolyzing (separating the hydrogen and oxygen) water, which exists in abundance on the Moon, making it the probable fuel used for cislunar transport systems. id:: 62b70df0-7080-4a82-be68-b1fca31354f5
-				- Travelling in space ==is done== mainly by consecutively changing your speed and orbit around some gravitational body.
-The ideal maneuver between two orbits or bodies is a [[Hohmann Transfer]] and requires ==several== propellant burns, each changing the spacecraft's velocity by some $\Delta V$ [km/s].
-The total $\Delta V$ for a trip between two locations also indicates how much energy (burned propellant) ==is required== for transport. id:: 62b71029-e26c-4412-b387-3ab1a31bb6b9
+				- Travelling in space is done mainly by consecutively changing your speed and orbit around some gravitational body.
+The ideal maneuver between two orbits or bodies is a [[Hohmann Transfer]] and requires several propellant burns, each changing the spacecraft's velocity by some $\Delta V$ [km/s].
+The total $\Delta V$ for a trip between two locations also indicates how much energy (burned propellant) is required for transport. id:: 62b71029-e26c-4412-b387-3ab1a31bb6b9
-				- The [[Mass Fraction]] $\eta$ of a single rocket maneuver is the ratio of the initial and final vehicle masses, i.e. after the required propellant has ==been burned==. id:: 62b70d89-6c44-4cff-97e3-360b339e1248
+				- The [[Mass Fraction]] $\eta$ of a single rocket maneuver is the ratio of the initial and final vehicle masses, i.e. after the required propellant has been burned. id:: 62b70d89-6c44-4cff-97e3-360b339e1248
 				  $$\eta = m_{init} / (m_{init} - m_{prop})$$
 				  $\eta$ also relates $v_e$ and $\Delta V$:
 				  $$ \eta = e^{\Delta V / v_e}$$
 				  where $v_e$ is the fuel's [[Exhaust Velocity]] (which depends on the propellant used and is often represented by the engine's [[Specific Impulse]] $I_{sp} = v_e / g_0$).
-This means we can know $\eta$ solely from knowing our propellant-engine combination and the orbital trajectory ==being traversed==.
+This means we can know $\eta$ solely from knowing our propellant-engine combination and the orbital trajectory being traversed.
-				- The [[Maneuver Burn Time]] of a single propellant burn ==is described== in the following equation id:: 62b71e3a-012a-4779-8350-91f1d316cfc9
+				- The [[Maneuver Burn Time]] of a single propellant burn is described in the following equation id:: 62b71e3a-012a-4779-8350-91f1d316cfc9
 				  $$ t_{burn}=\frac{m_{init} \cdot v_e}{T_{eng}}\left(1-e^{-\frac{\Delta V}{v_e}}\right) $$
 				  where $T_{eng}$ is the engine's thrust.
-Since a mission often has ==several== burns, the vehicle will be lighter at later burns due to the shed propellant mass.
+Since a mission often has several burns, the vehicle will be lighter at later burns due to the shed propellant mass.
 				-
 			- ### Some terms used
 				- The **dry mass** of a rocket is its mass without any propellant or payload: all the systems, engines, structures, tanks, and cables.